blankse/opendxp/bundles/TinymceBundle/README.md

 ### Loading additional TinyMCE plugins that are not shipped with this bundle

-You can load additional plugins that are not shipped by default with Pimcore's TinyMCE bundle.
+You can load additional plugins that are not shipped by default with OpenDXP's TinyMCE bundle.

-The following example adds the plugin `charmap` (Note: Included since Pimcore 11.4):
+The following example adds the plugin `charmap`:

 1) [Download](https://www.tiny.cloud/get-tiny/) a TinyMCE dist package matching the version the bundle is currently shipped with.
 2) Extract the desired plugin from the TinyMCE dist package and place it in your app's or bundle's resource folder,